What Is The Average Electric Bill in Georgia [2025 Updated]

 Table of Contents

+The average residential electricity rate in Georgia is approximately 15.00 cents per kWh (May 2025), which shows a slight increase from 14.93 cents per kWh from the previous year.
 The average electric bill in Georgia is one of the essential factors determining the overall cost of living in the state.
-On average, a Georgia resident in 2024 can expect to pay $163.52 per month with an electricity rate of 14.92 cents per kWh and a monthly consumption of 1096 kWh.
 However, there are many factors that influence the typical costs associated with the monthly electric bills.

 One of the best ways to lower your electricity bills is by using less electricity or investing in solar generators.
-Jackery Solar Generators work using free solar energy and can charge most household appliances, such as refrigerators, ACs, space heaters, LED lights, etc. Investing in portable Jackery Solar Generators will not only lower your overall electricity bills but also reduce carbon emissions.
+Jackery Solar Generators work using free solar energy and can power most household appliances, such as refrigerators, ACs, space heaters, LED lights, etc. Investing in portable solar generators will not only lower your overall electricity bills but also reduce carbon emissions.

 What Is The Average Electric Bill in Georgia?

-In 2022, the average electric rate in Georgia was 13.80 cents per kWh, with an average monthly consumption of 1096 kWh.
-The monthly electric bill was $151.25, indicating that Georgia residents had to pay a hefty sum of money every month to the utility grid.
-The average electric rate increased over the past two years (from 2022 to 2024) and is now around 14.92 cents per kWh per month in May 2024, with a monthly bill of $163.52.
+As of May 2025, the average electric rate in Georgia was 15.00 cents per kWh, with an average monthly consumption of 1035 kWh.
+The monthly electric bill was $155.25, indicating that Georgia residents had to pay a hefty sum of money every month to the utility grid.

 average electricity bill of georgia vs overall usa

-In 2024, the average monthly electricity bill in Georgia increased to $163.52 with an average rate of 14.92 cents per kWh and monthly consumption of 1096 kWh.
-Similarly, the average monthly electricity bill in the US increased to $147.70, with an average rate of 16.43 cents per kWh and a monthly consumption of 899 kWh.
+In May 2024, the average monthly electricity bill in Georgia was $154.52 with an average rate of 14.93 cents per kWh and a monthly consumption of 1035 kWh.
+Similarly, the average monthly electricity bill in the US increased to $157.05 in May 2025, with an average rate of 17.47 cents per kWh and a monthly consumption of 899 kWh.

 The rising fuel costs, high demand for electricity, and increasing households in Georgia are some reasons why electricity bills have increased over the past few years.
 Surprisingly, many Georgia residents are witnessing increased electricity bills despite low usage.
 This is because the fuel and energy sources have risen in the past few years.
 Additionally, Georgia Power had implemented specific changes to its electric rate structure, which caused bills to rise.